Open Science in the Swedish Context 2026

 Target Audience: PhD students, postdocs, researchers, PIs and other employees at all Swedish universities

-License: All course material will be made available CC BY 4.0 following the conclusion of the course.
+License: All course material will be made available under a CC BY 4.0 license following the conclusion of the course.

 Course leaders